emmett2020/emmett/README.md

 - ✨ Some really nice code, we put it in `thirdparties`.
 - 😮 It contains `annotations` and analyses I've written for some of the impressive open source code.
 - 😧 Some things which are `not_classified`.
+- 😧 Some awesome library and framework are placed int `thirdparties`.

 This project mainly uses `C++`, but will also use other languages and even include some `frontend` and `client` content.
 Each folder contains the relevant environment dependencies and sub-project descriptions.